uwcartlab/webmapping/Chapter03/readme.md

                 return response.json();
             })
             .then(function(response){
-                mydata = response;
+                myData = response;
             })

         //check the data
-        console.log(mydata)
+        console.log(myData)
     };

     document.addEventListener('DOMContentLoaded',jsAjax)

-If you copy this script to your _main.js_ file and preview in Prepros, you will see that `mydata` on Line 15 is undefined.
-Even though we correctly created our variable at the top of the function and assigned the data to it within the `fetch` anonymous callback function, the data is not available to us on Line 15 because that line was executed by the interpreter _before_ the data arrived and was assigned to the variable.
+If you copy this script to your _main.js_ file and preview in Prepros or local server, you will see that `myData` on Line 15 is undefined.
+Even though we correctly created our variable at the top of the function and assigned the data to it within the `fetch()` anonymous callback function, the data is not available to us on Line 15 because that line was executed by the interpreter _before_ the data arrived and was assigned to the variable.

-Adding another `console.log()` statement inside of the callback shows the that `mydata` is available within the anonymous function, but undefined outside the anonymous function (Example 3.6; Figure 3.4).
+Adding another `console.log()` statement inside of the callback shows the that `myData` is available within the anonymous function, but undefined outside the anonymous function (Example 3.6; Figure 3.4).

-###### Example 3.6: Attempting to print the data to the console within and outside of the callback in _main.js_
+###### Example 3.6: Attempting to print the data to the console within and outside of the `callback()` function in _main.js_

     //Example 3.5...
     function jsAjax(){
-        //define a variable to hold the data var mydata;
+        //define a variable to hold the data var myData;

         //basic fetch
         fetch('data/MegaCities.geojson')